mmhen-h/Replication-Package-Gaming-Frequency-Performance-A-Mixed-Methods-Study-of-SE-Students/README.md

 │            ├── SP24_Responses.csv
 │            └── SP25_Responses.csv
 │
-└── cleaned_dataset_for_quantitative_analysis           # This is the data with only gaming frequency and final score for quantitative analysis
+└── cleaned_dataset_for_quantitative_analysis/           # This is the data with only gaming frequency and final score for quantitative analysis
     ├── FA22_Cleaned_Data.csv
     ├── FA23_Cleaned_Data.csv
     ├── FA24_Cleaned_Data.csv